Ricci pinched compact submanifolds in spheres: Proof of Theorem

 Next we recall several facts relating the cohomology of the base space $B$ and the total space $\mathsf{E}$ of a sphere bundle $\Sf^k\xhookrightarrow{}\mathsf{E}\xrightarrow{p} B$ when $B$ is a compact manifold.

 Assume that the sphere bundle is orientable as defined in \cite[p.\ 114]{BT}.
-Then we have from \cite[Theorem 13.2]{B} or \cite[p.\ 438]{Hat} that the cohomology rings of $\mathsf{E}$ and $B$ are related by the following long exact sequence known as the Gysin sequence:
+Then we have from Theorem 13.2 in \cite{B} or \cite[p.\ 438]{Hat} that the cohomology rings of $\mathsf{E}$ and $B$ are related by the following long exact sequence known as the Gysin sequence:

-where all maps are module homeomorphisms and $\Psi_i(u)=u\cup e$ is the cup product of $u\in H^{i-k}(B;\Z)$ with a certain Euler class $e$ in $H^{k+1}(B;\Z)$.
+where all maps are module homomorphisms and $\Psi_i(u)=u\cup e$ is the cup product of $u\in H^{i-k}(B;\Z)$ with the Euler class $e\in H^{k+1}(B;\Z)$ of the sphere bundle.
 When the coefficient group is the field $\Q$ of rational numbers we have the following result.

 \begin{lemma} Let $\Sf^k\xhookrightarrow{}\mathsf{E}\xrightarrow{p} B$ be a sphere bundle such that the total and base spaces are both compact connected oriented manifolds.
 For the coefficient group $\Q$ the following assertions hold: